wazuh/wazuh-documentation/source/cloud-service/your-environment/agents-without-internet.rst

 Connect agents without internet
 ===============================

-Even if an agent do not has Internet access, we provide different approaches to securely connect your private network to our cloud service:
+Even if an agent doesn't have Internet access, we provide different approaches to securely connect your private network to our cloud service:

 - `Using a forwarding proxy`_